TOP

 Carol I Mosque

-Carol I Mosque, located in the Ovid Square area, is the main religious Muslim edifice and one of the most beautiful architectural monuments of our land.
+The Carol I Mosque, located in the Ovid Square area, is the main religious Muslim edifice and one of the most beautiful architectural monuments of our land.
 The building started in 1910 at the initiative of King Carol I (which is why the building is named so) and was completed in 1913.
-The inauguration took place on the 31st of May
+The inauguration took place on the 31st of

 Saints Peter And Paul Orthodox Cathedral